 A vastly simplified way to describe the two cuisines is to deem Creole cuisine as “city food” while Cajun cuisine is often referred to as “country food.”
 While many of the ingredients in Cajun and Creole dishes are similar, the real difference between the two styles is the people behind these famous cuisines.
 They say in order to really know someone, meet their family.
 The same goes for food.
 In Louisiana, the best place to find authentic Cajun and Creole cooking is in homes across the state, which is what makes the food so special.
 Many of Louisiana’s most talented chefs learned their trade from their parents or grandparents.
 Cajun and Creole are two distinct cultures, and while over the years they continue to blend, there is still a vast distinction in Louisiana, and both have their own unique stories.

-The Acadians were an extremely resourceful people who combined the flatlands, bayous, and wild game of South Louisiana with its proximity to the Gulf of Mexico to create a truly unique local cuisine.
-While many Acadiana residents today have Native American, German, French, or Italian roots, among others (which have all influence Louisiana Cuisine in their own ways), their way of life is strongly influenced by the Cajun culture.
+The Acadians were extremely resourceful people who combined the flatlands, bayous and wild game of South Louisiana with its proximity to the Gulf of Mexico to create a truly unique local cuisine.
+While many Acadiana residents today have Native American, German, French or Italian roots, among others (which have all influence Louisiana Cuisine in their own ways), their way of life is strongly influenced by the Cajun culture.
 Along with its food, this rural area of Louisiana is famous for its Cajun French music and language.
 With no access to modern-day luxuries like refrigerators, early Cajuns learned to make use of every part of a slaughtered animal.
 When a pig is butchered the event is called a “boucherie.”
-Boudin, a type of Cajun sausage which consists of pork meat, rice, and seasoning stuffed into a casing, also commonly contains pig liver for a little extra flavor.
+Boudin, a type of Cajun sausage that consists of pork, rice and seasoning stuffed into a casing, also commonly contains pig liver for a little extra flavor.
 Tasso and Andouille are two other Cajun pork products that use salts and smoke as preservatives.
-Cajun food is famous for being very well seasoned which is sometimes misunderstood as spicy.
+Cajun food is famous for being very well seasoned and that's sometimes misunderstood as spicy.
 Seasoning is one of the most important parts of Cajun cooking, and that comes from much more than a heavy helping of cayenne pepper.
 Most dishes begin with a medley of vegetables based on the French mirepoix.
-“The holy trinity of Cajun cuisine” utilizes onion, celery, and bell pepper (rather than carrots) to provide a flavor base for many dishes.
+“The holy trinity of Cajun cuisine” utilizes onion, celery and bell pepper (rather than carrots) to provide a flavor base for many dishes.
 Garlic is never far away from any stove, either.
-Paprika, thyme, file (ground sassafras leaves), parsley, green onions, and much more are also very common ingredients in Cajun kitchens.
+Paprika, thyme, file (ground sassafras leaves), parsley, green onions and much more are also staples in Cajun kitchens.

 The term “Creole” describes the population of people who were born to settlers in French colonial Louisiana, specifically in New Orleans.
 In the 18th century, Creoles consisted of the descendants of the French and Spanish upper class that ruled the city.
 Over the years the term Creole grew to include native-born slaves of African descent as well as free people of color.
 Typically, the term “French Creole” described someone of European ancestry born in the colony and the term “Louisiana Creole” described someone of mixed racial ancestry.